-But, where should you look if you’re unsure?
-And, if you’re considering installing a sump pump, how do you figure out the power and capacity you require?
-Here’s everything you need to know.
+If your home sits in a high-risk area, chances are you already have a sump pump.
+But where should you look if you’re unsure?
+And, if you’re considering installing a sump pump, how do you figure out the right power and capacity?
+Here’s your ultimate guide to home sump pumps:

-A sump is a low space that collects liquids- your car, for instance, has a sump to collect oil.
-In the same way, homes have a small pit that’s dug into the floor of the basement and designed to collect floodwater that filters through the loose earth surrounding your foundation.
+A sump is a low space that collects liquids.
+Your car, for instance, has a sump to collect oil.
+In the same way, homes have a small pit that’s dug into the floor of the basement to collect water that filters through the loose earth surrounding your foundation.

 Sump pumps come in a variety of outputs.
 Each pump comes labelled with a reference chart explaining how much water it can displace.

-The chart contains two columns: “head” refers to the vertical distance that water must travel from your sump pump to the outlet pipe; and “flow” refers to the volume of water that the pump can displace (in gallons per minute).
+The chart contains two columns: head refers to the vertical distance that water must travel from your sump pump to the outlet pipe, and flow refers to the volume of water that the pump can displace (in gallons per minute).

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.